Sushmitha-SK/NeoLearn/README.md

 - **My Courses**: Displays a paginated list of all courses created by the educator, showing the title, thumbnail, earnings, student count, and publish date.
 Data is fetched securely and rendered with a clean, responsive table layout for easy management.

 - **Students Enrolled**: Shows a paginated list of enrolled students with their names, course titles, and enrollment dates—helping educators track engagement easily.

+- **Contact Form with Web3Forms**: A fully functional contact form powered by Web3Forms allows users to reach out directly from the web app.
+No backend logic required—submissions are sent securely via Web3Forms API with built-in spam protection and email delivery.

 - **Responsive Design**: Ensures the app adapts smoothly to different screen sizes, providing an optimal experience on all devices.